-Just by reading the Sfax’s own description, it’s clear the service targets an audience that is a bit more specialized than the average fax service.
+Just by reading the Sfax’s own description, it’s clear the service targets an audience that is a bit more specialized than many of the best online fax services out there.
 Scrypt, which provides the Sfax cloud faxing service, has worked in health care for almost two decades.
 So it makes sense that Sfax would distinguish itself by underscoring its HIPAA compliance.

 Since our last look at Sfax, that’s even more true: Scrypt has doubled-down on its health care focus, with new features such as integration with Citrix Sharefile for Healthcare.
-(Note that Scrypt and Sfax have been bought by fax powerhouse J2 Global, which also operates MetroFax and Efax.)
+(Note that Scrypt and Sfax are now owned by Consensus Cloud Solutions, which also operates MetroFax, MyFax and Efax Plus.)

-Free Trial: SFax lets you try out its service for 14 days; you will need to provide a credit card when you sign up, though.
+Free Trial: Sfax is one of the rare services that still has a trial, for 14 days; you will need to provide a credit card when you sign up, though.

 Once you've provided your credit card to begin your free trial, you'll need to verify the account via the link sent to your email; from there, configuration is easy and friendly.
 The interface offers clearly differentiated text and colors to guide you — two surprising finds in the graphically challenged, staid world of cloud fax services.